Skip to main content

 Courses

-9.0 credits:
+9 credits:

-• BLST 200 – Introduction to Black Studies in the Canadian Context (3.00)
+• BLST 200 – Introduction to Black Studies in the Canadian Context (3 credits)

 This course offers a broad introduction to Black Studies.
 Emphasis is placed on the histories and themes of Blackness within the Canadian context.
 This course introduces students to foundational texts, histories, cultures, philosophies, creative expressions, debates and academic traditions of Black scholars in the field.
 Students develop critical vocabulary and frameworks to examine and engage with Blackness in the Canadian context through the study of Canada’s diverse Black populations.

-• BLST 211 – Black Montreal (3.00)
+• BLST 211 – Black Montreal (3 credits)

 This course is designed to introduce students to the major themes, issues, and debates in Montreal’s Black history from its origins until today.
-Students gain an understanding of how Black communities lived, worked, socialized, and defined themselves in Montreal
+Students gain an understanding of how Black communities lived, worked, socialized, and defined themselves in Montreal.

-• BLST 230 – Race and Ethnic Relations (3.00)
+• BLST 230 – Race and Ethnic Relations (3 credits)

 Race and ethnicity are examined as bases of social differentiation.
 Ethnic group relations are analyzed in relation to stratification and the exercise of power.
 The course further involves exploration of the phenomena of discrimination, prejudice, and intergroup accommodation.

-9.0 credits chosen from the following list:
+9 credits (minor) or 12 credits (certificate) chosen from the following list:

 Black-focused Topics in Literature, History, and the Arts